qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/config.rst

 query string (with *MAP*), you can also set it as an environment variable (for example by using ``mod_rewrite`` Apache module).

-Note that you may also indicate a project stored in Postgres, e.g.
+Note that you may also indicate a project stored in PostgreSQL, e.g.
 ``postgresql://localhost:5432?sslmode=disable&dbname=mydb&schema=myschema&project=myproject``.